 - Before starting the engine, make sure that the boat is tightly moored and that you can steer clear of any obstructions.
-Be sure there are no swimmers in the water near you. - When the air-vent screw is loosened, gasoline(petrol) vapor will be released.
-Gasoline(petrol) is highly flammable, and its vapors are flammable and explosive.
-Refrain from smoking, and keep away from open flames and sparks while loosening the air-vent screw. - This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which may cause brain damage or death when inhaled.
+Be sure there are no swimmers in the water near you. - When the air vent screw is loosened, gasoline (petrol) vapor will be released.
+Gasoline (petrol) is highly flammable, and its vapors are flammable and explosive.
+Refrain from smoking, and keep away from open flames and sparks while loosening the air vent screw. - This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which may cause brain damage or death when inhaled.
 Symptoms include nausea, dizziness, and drowsiness.
 Keep cockpit and cabin areas well ventilated.
-Avoid blocking exhaust outlets.

-If the fuel joints provided on the motor, firmly connect the fuel joint to the motor.
-Firmly connect the other joint to the fuel tank.
+Avoid blocking exhaust outlets. - 1) If there is an air vent screw on the fuel tank cap, loosen it 2 or 3 turns. - If there is a fuel joint or a fuel cock on the boat, firmly connect the fuel line to the joint or open the fuel cock. - Squeeze the primer bulb with the outlet end up until you feel it become firm.